marco-brandizi/knetminer-wiki/Updating-KNET.md

   * Click "Save graph as..." and enter qtlnetminer/organisms/references/yeast/Sc_interactions_biogrid.oxl

 3. Use Ondex GUI to create OXL file for Decypher Smith-Waterman file
+  * Copy content of Arabidopsis_Plants_console.txt and paste into Ondex Console
+  * Edit the file path if needed and press enter
+  `pp = new PathParser(getActiveGraph(), new DelimitedFileReader("N:/ondex-mini/qtlnetminer/homology/Decypher/Arabidopsis_UniProtPlants_Decypher-SW.tab", "\\t+", 1));`
+  * Click "Save graph as..." and enter qtlnetminer/homology/Decypher/Arabidopsis_Plants.oxl